-A Five for Five Scholarship addresses one of our most urgent needs in the School of Medicine, consistent scholarship support for our current students.
-The donor makes a $5,000 or $10,000 a year pledge to scholarship for five years (or the amount can be given in one lump sum of $25,000-$50,000 and distributed as scholarship over five years).
-The full yearly scholarship amount ($5,000 or $10,000) is awarded to one or two students as scholarship for five years (depending on financial need).
-It is a named scholarship in the School of Medicine for the five year period, (i.e. the XXXX. and XXXX Scholarship in the School of Medicine).
-It is established with a gift agreement/pledge with gifting criteria as designated by the scholarship donor.
-It can be extended past the five years with a new pledge or a planned gift to continue the scholarship as an endowed named scholarship after the death of the donor, so it will remain in perpetuity as a scholarship in the School of Medicine.
+- Five for Five Scholarship or Ten for Five Scholarship Pledge A Five for Five Scholarship addresses one of our most urgent needs in the School of Medicine, consistent scholarship support for our current students.
+The donor makes a $5,000 or $10,000 a year pledge to a scholarship for five years (or the amount can be given in one lump sum of $25,000-$50,000 and distributed as a scholarship over five years).
+The full yearly scholarship amount ($5,000 or $10,000) is awarded to one or two students as a scholarship for five years (depending on financial need).
+It is a named scholarship in the School of Medicine for a five-year period.
+Contact us For more information

-Learn how to make a gift that provides tax benefits and even life income.
-Discover the best gift option to meet your goals whether it be a direct gift, bequest, charitable gift annuities, charitable remainder trust, memorial or endowment, retained life estate or charitable lead trust.
-Follow the title hyperlink or contact Gunnar Crowell, Director of Planned Giving at 801-587-1183
+- Planned Gifts Learn how to make a gift that provides tax benefits and even life income.
+Discover the best gift option to meet your goals whether it be a direct gift, bequest, charitable gift annuities, charitable remainder trust, memorial or endowment, retained life estate, or charitable lead trust.